BRIEF-Sonic Foundry Q2 loss per share $0.33

 * Q2 revenue fell 11 percent to $8.6 million

-* Sonic foundry inc says billings totaled $9.2 million in q2 of 2017, a decline of 10% compared to last year's same period
+* Sonic Foundry Inc- billings totaled $9.2 million in Q2 of 2017, a decline of 10% compared to last year's same period

-* Sonic foundry -restructuring plans include reducing headcount and consolidating certain functional areas, re-organizing sales team

-* Sonic foundry inc says restructuring initiatives will result in a non-material charge to fiscal q3 earnings

-* Sonic foundry inc says withdrawing previously issued annual guidance and will re-evaluate providing guidance at start of next fiscal year Source text for Eikon: Further company coverage:
+* Sonic Foundry Inc- withdrawing previously issued annual guidance and will re-evaluate providing guidance at start of next fiscal year Source text: (bit.ly/2q6Bt12) Further company coverage: